9 Tips to Stay Healthy while Traveling

 NOTE: This post was updated on April 11, 2019.

 With the amount of traveling we do, staying healthy is always at the forefront of my mind.
 However, I have found some tried and true combinations that work for my family.
 Hopefully, some of these will work for your family too.

 I am not a doctor, nor do I pretend to be one!
 Be sure to ask your pediatrician if you have any medical questions regarding if these are right for your family.

-Healthy Travel habits:
+Stay Healthy while Traveling habits:

 You need to sleep so your immune system can work efficiently.
 When you have an efficiently working immune system, there is a better chance that your body will fight off bacteria and viruses that may get you sick.